webpack/changelog-v5/README.md

 - Compilation.modules is now a Set
 - Compilation.chunks is now a Set
-- Chunk.files is now a Set
+- Chunk.files is now a Set (since alpha.16)

 There is a compat-layer which prints deprecation warnings.